raspberrypilearning/sense-hat-puzzle-box/en/step_4.md

 ```

-The **Locks** section will eventually contain your code to prevent the program getting to the last line unless the user has opened the lock.
+When you're finished coding this project, the **Locks** section will contain your code to prevent the program from getting to the last line displaying your secret message unless the user has opened all the locks.

-+ Add this code in the **Libraries** section to import the `sense_hat` module.
++ Add this code in the **Libraries** section to import the `sense_hat` module:

 ```python
 from sense_hat import SenseHat
 ```

-+ Add this code in the **Main program** section to connect to the Sense HAT.
++ Add this code in the **Main program** section to connect to the Sense HAT:

 ```python
 sense = SenseHat()